nathan-mersha/gennode/README.md

 So what is **SAAC** about, well a very simple **CRUD** server has a set of properties that can be described in a simple configuration file.
 This properties could be one of the ones described below.
 This information is almost always found in the documentation accompanying the server.
-However there is an obvious limitation for documentations as such, and with good reasoning.
+However there is an obvious limitation for documentations as such, and with good reason.
 That is one can read the in's and out's of the server, but one can't recreate it directly from the documentation (say if one wishes to spin up a new server with minor modifications to the first.)
 The main purpose of this module is to aid the developer to spin up a new **REST CRUD** project in less than a minute with all the durgeroies completed.

-**What are the durgeroies I speak of?**

-I have worked on many microservice oriented projects, and each project begins with a setup of a proxy, authentication service and user service.
-After am done with that I'll have to begin with **Server A**.
-Now **Server A** has a specified models, running ports etc. And identify which fields in the models are required upon creation, which can be used to query, which can be updatable.
-And after am done with that, do the dal, then the **CRUD** controllers and route.
-Then hook to proxy.
-If am using https between my services add the root certificate to my requester module, Define error codes, some constants (running mode, user levels etc...)
-Then setup my docker config, then pipeline code, then test the godamn thing, with nice reports.
-After am done with that write documentation.

-This is durgery i speak of, and i have not even began the real work yet (the functionality that is unique to **Server A**) This setup takes me a good half day.This used to be fun on my early days of NodeJS (since it's part of the learning process), but now it's one of those things i trully hate doing.
-So if all project setups could be done with some smart global replacement by using templates, why not?

 ### Naming
-There are over half a million packages on npm, so the naming was more challenging than i care to admit.
 GenNode is short for Generate NodeJS.

 ### Prerequisite and Note
 1. An installation of mongodb on the running machine is required for the tests to pass, and for the server to start.
 Make sure the mongod